Erie Insurance now offers the Auto Plus endorsement on its Ohio auto insurance policy. It offers a lot of “extras” including the following:

 In other words, this is a life insurance benefit included within the endorsement.
 For someone who has NO life insurance or not enough, this could provide for final expenses, including funeral costs.

 Interested in what Erie Insurance and Erie Auto Plus can do for you?
-Call us or get an Erie Online Quote today!
-Input a few details and get an estimate of premium (we contact you to firm up the details and calculate the final rate).
+Call us or click for your quote today.
 We'd love to help you get the best Ohio auto insurance around!